-The sample from the Crime Victimisation Survey is too small to provide sufficiently accurate data about crimes with a smaller incidence, nor will it provide good estimates of some subdomains.
+The sample from the NZCVS is too small to provide sufficiently accurate data about crimes with a smaller incidence, nor will it provide good estimates of some subdomains.

-In these situations, the usefulness of the survey can be improved by combining two years of survey data with a new set of weights.
+In these situations, the usefulness of the survey can be improved by combining two or three years of survey data with a new set of weights.